Resources for Undergrad and Post-bac Student Success

 - Need help getting your personal finances under control?
 Try the free and confidential on-line course, Financial Literacy 101.
 This on-line program provides a systematic way to learn about personal financial management, which you can complete in modules at your own pace.

-- Student Parent Services provides support services for students who are also parents.
+- Resource Center for Students with Children provides support services for students who are also parents.
 This includes childcare resources and financial assistance for low-income student parents.
-Student Parent Services is located in Room 124 Smith Memorial Student Union, 503-725-5655.

 - The Queer Resource Center works to insure an environment that supports the inclusion, comfort and success of all students, staff and faculty.
-Explore the website to find out about their resources and activities or stop by Room 401 Smith Memorial Student Union, 503-725-9742
+Explore the website to find out about their resources and activities.

 Health and Wellness